openKolibri/klais-16/readme.md

 | ![SEG-16-RED-NOON] | ![SEG-16-RED-MDNT] | ![SEG-16-RED-BASE] |

 ### Hardware
 The panels are designed for efficient high yield manufacturing in both small and large quantities, with three possible stages, based on tooling investment.
-The physical size of each panel is 100 mm x 66.66 mm, providing a 3:2 aspect ratio and are nominally 5.8 mm thick.
-Each panel weighs 63.97 g with 6 plastic rivets.
+The physical size of each panel is `100 mm` x `66.66 mm`, providing a 3:2 aspect ratio and are nominally `5.8 mm` thick.
+Each panel weighs `63.97 g` with 6 plastic rivets.

 ![schematic]

 A [schematic.pdf] is also available.

 #### LEDs
 The assembly uses 128 0603 surface mount LEDs.
 They are spaced evenly through all the segments, as well as eight of them acting as points in the underline.
-The 0603 (60x30 mil, or 1.5x0.8 mm) package is used for their wide accessibility, providing a breadth of alternatives in color, lens projection angle, and brightness for possible substitutions.
+The 0603 (`60 mil` x `30 mil`, or `1.5 mm` x `0.8 mm`) package is used for their wide accessibility, providing a breadth of alternatives in color, lens projection angle, and brightness for possible substitutions.
 The datasheets for the LEDs used for each model is provided in the table below.

 | Model             | MPN        | Detail          | Current Draw         |
 | ----------------- | ---------- | --------------- | -------------------- |